jrdngr/cargo-sideload/README.md

 ```

 # Extra Tools
 `cargo-sideload` comes with a few extra tools for working with private registries.
-These extra commands are provided
+These extra subcommands are provided
-because existing tools don't always work with private registries.
+because existing tools don't always work with private registries or authenticated download endpoints.

 `cargo sideload list [crate-name]` will list some information about each available version of the specified crate.
 Yanked versions are not included in the result.
 Using `--latest` will print the info for the latest version of the crate,